 Close your eyes and imagine watching the sunset in a spectacular location while enjoying a snack and a chilled drink.
 Now open your eyes and read on.
-I will show you the best spots in Kenya to enjoy a sundowner with your friends or family in today’s article.
-Everyone likes a good sunset, am I right?
+In today’s article I go over my handpicked top destinations in Kenya for the perfect sundowners with friends or family!

 Ol Pejeta is a 360 km2 (140 sq mi) not-for-profit wildlife conservancy in Central Kenya’s Laikipia County.
 Situated on the equator west of Nanyuki, between the foothills of the Aberdares and Mount Kenya.
-The Conservancy boasts the largest black rhino sanctuary in East Africa, and in 2013 reached a population milestone of 100 black rhino.
-It also houses the two remaining northern white rhino in the world.
+The Conservancy boasts the largest black rhino sanctuary in East Africa, and in 2013 reached a population milestone of 100 black rhinos.
+It also houses Najin and Fatu, the two remaining northern white rhino in the world.

 A couple months ago, my friends and I headed off to Kicheche Camp in Ol Pejeta Conservancy.
 Our driver Simon took us on a game drive, and afterwards, we stopped at a sundowner spot in the Conservancy.
 Our 4×4 vehicle had a table strapped at the front, and Simon removed it and placed our drinks and snacks.
 It was a chilly evening, so he came prepared with ponchos and hot water bottles in the car.
-We sipped our red wine’s and ate our freshly made chicken fingers dipped in tartar sauce while watching the sunset on a slightly cloudy sky.
-It was still breathtaking.
+We sipped on red wine and ate our freshly made chicken fingers dipped in tartar sauce.
+All while watching a breathtaking sunset, even in spite of the cloudy sky.

-Shela Village, situated on its 14 km pristine beach, is only a ten-minute stroll along the coast.
-Today a maze of narrow, sandy alleyways, where the only oncoming traffic is likely to be a donkey or two, Shela hosts several guesthouses and restaurants, including the infamous Peponi Hotel Restaurant & Bar, the island’s meeting and melting point.
+Shela, situated on a 14 km pristine beach, is only a ten-minute stroll along the coast.
+The town is a maze of narrow, sandy alleyways, where the only oncoming traffic is likely to be a donkey or two, Shela hosts several guesthouses and restaurants, including the famous Peponi Hotel Restaurant & Bar.

-This was my first time in Lamu, and I was in love with the Arabic architecture, white houses and the mouth-watering Swahili cuisine.
+This was my first time in Lamu, and I fell in love with the Arabic architecture, white houses and the mouth-watering Swahili cuisine.
 We were staying at Forodhani House and Isabella, the owner, organised a dhow cruise for us.
-We set sail at 4:30pm and headed off to the Mangrove Forest.
-The massive sails on the dhows were propelled by the strong winds.
+We set sail at 4:30pm and headed off to the Mangrove Forest, the massive sails on the dhows propelled by the strong winds.

 Since this was a sundowner, food and drinks were provided by the Captain of the Dhow.
-Freshly prepared bhajia’s and chilled rosès were on the menu.
-We enjoyed the sunset as we passed through the thicket of the mangrove forest.
-The dhow cruise was a two-hour sail.
-It was truly blissful.
+Freshly prepared bhajias and chilled rosè were on the menu.
+For two hours, we enjoyed a blissful, golden sunset as it filtered through the thicket of the mangrove forest.

 I had the opportunity to travel to Samburu a couple of weeks ago with my family, which was stunning.
 Samburu County is the northern gem globally reputed and associated with Born Free film, camel racing, spectacular tourism sites, colourful cultures, among other attractions.